olindgallet/jeff-rise-class/README.md

 TODO: Make a sample GUI for students to try out.

 # Project 3 (WIP)

+From the workspace menu, make a new workspace just for web development.
+Keep your java work in one workspace, javascript in another.

 Let's make a webpage.
 First, download a shell script to make the process easier.
 > cd ~